 Here's how I do contouring:

-Here you see Paese Contouring Palette No 2.
-It is available in two shades, a slightly lighter and a slightly darker.
+Here you see a contouring trio palette (link).
+These are often available in different shades, one a little lighter and one a little darker.
 I who have quite light skin still use it darker because I like when there is a lot of effect.

 A quick overview before you read on and see my contouring tutorial: